DarthMDev/Cog-Invasion-Online-Alpha-modernized/README.md

 * Double-click start_ci.bat to run the game (replace account name with whatever)

 ### Contributing ###
-Commit your changes probably at the end of each day.
+* Commit your changes probably at the end of each day.
+* Provide a simple explanation of what you did.